Gubbsy/Portfolio/_posts/2020-03-23-human-centered-design.blog.md

 <br>
 The next step is to culminate this understanding to develop a solution that remedies the significant issues a consumer faces, while also not disturbing existing, tried and tested, implementations they currently hold (the solution doe not generate new problems when implemented).

 This is the time to sit down and brainstorm ideas, exploring a vast number of options that may be completing unrelated to one another or worlds apart.
-Once a number of proposals have been outlined and tweaked it's time to settle on a realistic and human-centered idea that could solve the consumer's problem.
+Once a number of proposals have been outlined and tweaked it's time to settle on a realistic and human-centred idea that could solve the consumer's problem.

 As soon as an idea is selected it is important to create a prototype as soon as possible (be it paper-based, static walk-throughs or core-functionality demos).
 These prototypes need to then be tested with the consumer to ensure the viability of a solution and identify areas of improvement with a 'Fail Fast' approach.
 You must repeat this step until a solution is produced that the consumer agrees improves their routines and solves their problems.
 <br><br>